Skip to content

 See the CLI Reference for complete command options.

-The session modes above describe sessions that herdctl creates and manages directly.
+The sections above describe sessions that herdctl creates and manages directly.
 But herdctl can also discover sessions it didn’t create.

 The SessionDiscoveryService scans Claude Code’s JSONL session files in ~/.claude/projects/ to find every session associated with a working directory that an herdctl agent uses.
 This means the web dashboard shows a complete picture of all Claude Code activity in a project, not just herdctl-initiated sessions: